Brand Positioning Statement Prompts (15 Templates)

 When not to use these prompts

-Skip these for first-day pre-product brainstorms — you need at least one customer cohort and one validated reason-to-believe.
-Positioning before product is wishful thinking.
+Skip these for first-day, pre-product brainstorms.
+You need at least one validated customer cohort and one reason-to-believe you can actually prove.
+Positioning before product is a guess dressed up as strategy.

 15 copy-ready prompt templates